krishnan-sec/azure-soc-siem-telemetry-blueprint/README.md

 ## Core premise

-Security monitoring in Azure must be designed around **planes of control**, not individual services.
+Security monitoring in Azure must be designed around planes of control, not individual services.

 Each plane answers a different class of investigative question: